 Now it’s time to subtract all your monthly fixed and variable expenses from your monthly income.

-You can create your own budget sheet, or use my Zero-based budget worksheet to help you do this.
+You can create your own budget sheet, or use my Zero-based budget worksheet to help you do this under the Budget Summary section.

 If you get a positive number, this means you’re spending LESS money than you earn.
 This is great!
 You can put this leftover money towards your savings plan or paying off debt.
 Every dollar should have a job.